 Note that: All hurdle requirements for this course are indicated clearly in the assessment regime that follows, against the relevant assessment task(s) and all have been approved by the College Deputy Pro Vice-Chancellor (Learning & Teaching).

-There is a theory and practical HURDLE for this course, meaning that you must achieve more than 45% on both the Theory and Practical components in order to pass the course.
+It is a hurdle requirement that you must demonstrate competency by achieving at least 50% in the practical components of the course.
 The skills learned are essential to ensure that you operate safely as a professional, and for accreditation purposes.

 Practical report/s, laboratory skills and recording of results, critical review, written theory and practical assessment tasks.
 Practical assessment is based on industry practices and is supervised and assessed by people with experience in diagnostic microbiology.